arjit-32/Computer-Science-Primer/src/content/homepage/index.md

     enable: true

 features:
-  title: The 5 fields <br /> we specialize in
+  title: The 6 categories <br /> to specialize in
   features_list:
     - title: Development
       content: Building full-stack web applications with Node.js, React, and more.